The Right Therapist Makes a Difference

 -

-While this doesn’t allow me to fully assess the deeper pelvic floor muscles, I can get a sense of the superficial muscle function, and can usually determine a good place to start treatment from this information.
+While this doesn’t allow us to fully assess the deeper pelvic floor muscles, your therapist can get a sense of the superficial muscle function, and can usually determine a good place to start treatment from this information.

 -